-If you haven’t visited Drakes Estero, treat yourself to an awe-inspiring paddle along the majestic shores.
-You will walk away feeling a profound reverence for this special place, and grateful that it is protected as wilderness for current and future generations.
+For those who have not yet experienced its beauty, an inspiring paddle along its majestic shores is a must.
+Visitors will walk away feeling a profound reverence for this special place, grateful that it is protected as wilderness for current and future generations.

 Map of Drakes Estero